 Variable Tuition -- A Customized Approach

+We work with individual families in each division -- elementary, middle or high school -- to customize a tuition package for each student.
 Our goal is to respect each family’s unique needs while also providing an excellent education for students, compensating employees equitably, and investing wisely in operations and facilities.

 How does EMS determine a family’s tuition?